 Olive oil has far less saturated fat than butter.
 Instead, it is primarily made up of monounsaturated fats, a type of long-chain fatty acid that’s considered one of the healthiest, according to the American Heart Association.

-Both nourishing oils bring their own benefits to the table so it’s tough to call a clear winner.
+Both olive oil and coconut oil, bring their own benefits to the table so it’s tough to call a clear winner.
 Olive oil is a great source of antioxidants while coconut oil is brimming with medium-chain-triglycerides (MCTs).
 And while olive oil is a great option for oven-cooking, salad dressings, light sauteing, and drizzling, coconut oil’s taste and texture make it a good fit for dessert recipes.
 Both are also prime picks for DIY hair and skin beauty treatments.